axelzucho/RegexToDFA/README.md

 4. __Final states__: The actual final states, listed one per line.
 For example `9`.

-5. __Transition amount__: The amount of transitions that will be specified for the NFA, one per line.
+5. __Transition amount__: The amount of transitions that will be specified for the NFA.
+For example `12`.

+6. __Transitions__: One per line.
 Each transition will be specified as follows (elements separated by whitespaces):
     1. Initial node
     2. Final node
     3. Symbol